Back to "Present Dogs"

 • Cruiser and Mia (Ch.
 Ashwind's La Tea Da) puppies whelped June 1, 2006.
 Click here to see the puppies at 7 weeks.

-Champions produced by Cruiser:
+Dogs with titles produced by Cruiser:

 Ch.
 Winfree's Puppet On A String "Puppet"